-Brambles was again selected in 2018 as a component of the Dow Jones Sustainability World Index (effective as of September 2018), the Dow Jones Sustainability Asia-Pacific Index and the Dow Jones Sustainability Australia Index.
+Brambles was again selected in 2019 as a component of the Dow Jones Sustainability World Index, the Dow Jones Sustainability Asia-Pacific Index and the Dow Jones Sustainability Australia Index.
 The Dow Jones Sustainability Indices serve as benchmarks for investors who integrate sustainability considerations into their portfolios and provide an effective engagement platform for companies who want to adopt sustainable best practices.